myduino/Hibiscus-Sense-Arduino/README.md

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-four-b.png" width="400"></a></p>

 The operating voltage of the small buzzer is ranging from 2-4V with rated voltage of 3V, the `(+ve) terminal` of the buzzer is connected to `GPIO13`, while the `(-ve) terminal` is connected to `GND`, as shown in the schematic below.
+The 3rd terminal of the buzzer is not connected.

 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/schematic-exercise-four.png" width="400"></a></p>